directvt/vtm/doc/architecture.md

 ## Desktop Structure

-Internally the desktop is represented by the parent-child object tree with a single root object.
+Internally the desktop is represented by the parent-child object tree with a single root object that maintains a desktop-wide configuration, a list of connected users, and a list of running windows.
 The root object broadcasts a fixed number of ticks every second to update the tree state and to do something else in sync.

-The desktop root maintains a desktop-wide configuration, a list of connected users, and a list of running windows.

 Users and windows are associated with the rectangular regions where they are placed at the moment.
 For the connected user it is a viewport of the terminal used to connect to the desktop.
 For the window it is a window rectangle itself.